Tuition and Travel

 The training is supported by a grant from the National Institute on Drug Abuse (NIDA).
 Tuition is fully covered.

 The grant supports up to 15 full chief resident scholarships that cover travel and accommodations.
 Depending on available space, a limited number of Chief Residents will be accepted without a full scholarship, and can attend if able to secure their own funding for travel and accommodations.
 Participants must stay on site at Wylie Inn and Conference Center.

-There is no grant support for Faculty Mentors.
-Mentors are responsible for covering their travel and accommodations.
+There is no grant support for Faculty Mentors and Junior Faculty.
+Both are responsible for covering their travel and accommodations.
 Participants must stay on site at Wylie Inn and Conference Center.